 But some of the lessons from the earlier years need to be kept.
 Who has not been burnt by the date mechanism of Make, for example, after restoring an older file when the change to it didn't suffice.
 Or by the complexity it permits.

-The CM environment is the centre of the build universe.
-It understands (hopefully!) what files there are in the "universe".
+The CM environment is the center of the build universe.
+Hopefully it understands the files that exist in the "universe".
 Many CM systems understand the various file classes: C, C++, Java, Frame, Shell Scripts, etc. It is one thing to deploy a build environment and use a make-like (or more modern) facility to tell you what needs compiling.
 But a CM tool should be able to tell you the impact of a change before you make it.
 It should permit you to explore multiple views and assess the impact of a change.
-It should allow you to take a set of changes (e.g. those check-in for the nightly compile) and tell you which files will need to be compiled, and which changes should be omitted if you wish to avoid a large compile (i.e. because a common header file was changed).
+It should allow you to take a set of changes (e.g. those check-in for the nightly compile) and tell you which files will need to be compiled, and which changes should be omitted if you wish to avoid a large compile (i.e., because a common header file was changed).

 A key feature of this capability was to support the building of re-usable layers of software.
 By ensuring that no file in one layer depended on any files in the layers above, the code was kept well layered - the lower layers from one project could be used to start development on a parallel product, perhaps not even related to the first.
 The CM tool could provide this layering enforcement.
 Without the enforcement of layering, it was difficult to produce reusable code as "include" (or "uses" or "depends on", etc.) relationships crossed layering boundaries freely, creating dependency loops.
-In fact, its a common practice these days to put conditional compilation instructions in
+In fact, it’s a common practice these days to put conditional compilation instructions in